 Many holiday traditions involve food.
 Lots of it.
 Whether you hosted a party or were gifted with leftovers, you’ll have extra food on hand during the holiday season.
 But don’t settle for another reheated dinner or cold sandwich.
 Why not reimagine those leftovers into new, nutritious dishes?
 Here are some tips to help you use up your holiday fare.

-- Recycle your half-eaten fruit platters into a mixed fruit smoothie.
+- Recycle your half-eaten fruit leftovers into a mixed fruit smoothie.

 - Chop up the leftovers from veggie plates for salads, stews, soups, and chili.